 About Low Back Pain

-Low back pain is extremely common.
-Almost every person will have at least one episode of low back pain at some time in his or her life.
+Lower back pain in Singapore is extremely common.
+Almost every person will have at least one episode of low back pain at some time in his or her life, hence the chances of seeking treatment in either back pain clinic in Singapore or in a family clinic is common.
 The pain can vary from severe and chronic to mild and short-lived.
 For most people, it will resolve within a few weeks.
 However, in 30% of patients, this back pain may be a sign of something serious.

 Causes of Low Back Pain

 Patients with low back pain are often plagued with frustrations, confusion and distress.
-Depending on whom they consult (orthopaedic, neurosurgeon, traditional medicine practitioner, physiotherapist and chiropractor), they may be told different things, ranging from muscle strain, bone degeneration to spinal pain.
-Doctors have many ideas about what causes low back pain, but no single explanation applies to everyone.
+Seeking back pain treatment in Singapore, depending on whom they consult (orthopaedic, neurosurgeon, traditional medicine practitioner, physiotherapist and chiropractor), they may be told different things, ranging from muscle strain, bone degeneration to spinal pain.
+Lower back specialists in Singapore have many ideas about what causes low back pain, but no single explanation applies to everyone.
 No one back pain is the same as another.
 The causes of low back pain can be very complex, as there are many structures in the back that can cause pain.